EdwinTun98/tp/docs/DeveloperGuide.md

 This section describes some details on how certain features are implemented.

-## SetCategoryBudgetCommand & BudgetCommand
+## SetCategoryBudgetCommand & BudgetCommand Features

 **Overview**:

-The `SetCategoryBudgetCommand` sets a budget limit for a specific expense category.
+The `SetCategoryBudgetCommand` sets a budget limit for a specific expense category:

 - Parameter Parsing: Extracts category and amount from command input.